 But there exists a “watershed” of sorts between large and small-audience creators.
 And that line occurs between micro influencers and macro influencers.
 By comparing key performance and value metrics, you can better inform your recruiting efforts and tailor your program to accommodate your marketing mix.

-Our creator comparison tool below draws from GRIN’s creator search engine of over 37 million active creators.
 This micro-macro comparison generator is completely free, but these numbers do not guarantee creator performance.

 Want more info?
 Get top metrics for these influencers